Get 25% Your First Payment

 Bobby Garland crappie baits are highly effective for both open water and ice.

 Both plastics and live bait have their place for panfish.
-When there is an aggressive bite plastics allow you to turnover fish faster by eliminating the need for rebating.
-They are much tougher, and therefore you are less likely to be fishing without bait.
+When there is an aggressive bite, plastics allow you to turnover fish faster by eliminating the need for rebating.
+They are much tougher, and therefore you are less likely to be fishing without bait after a nibble.

-However, when there is a tough bite be sure to dig out the live bait.
-Crappie minnows and spikes have their place on these days.
+However, when there is a tough bite, be sure to dig out the live bait.
+Crappie minnows and spikes have their place on those tougher days.

-• Itty Bit Slab Slay R (nicole15 for discount): Now down to 1.25″ this a perfect compliment to any lead jig, and perfct for both open water and ice.
+• Itty Bit Slab Slay R (nicole15 for discount): Now down to 1.25″, this a perfect complement to any lead jig, and perfect for both open water and ice.

-• Bobby Garland® 2″ Swimming Minnow (nicole15 for discount): Perfect math with the Mo’ Glo jig for that perfectly horizontal presentation.
+• Bobby Garland® 2″ Swimming Minnow (nicole15 for discount): Perfect match with the Mo’ Glo jig for that perfectly horizontal presentation.

 • Itty Bit Mind R (nicole15 for discount): Another option for the finesse fisherman – pair this with a tungsten toad or Mo Glo jig.

-• Freedom Baitz Hellcat: The softest most life like plastics in the market.
+• Freedom Baitz Hellcat: The softest most lifelike plastics on the market.

 Understand WHY You Need the Gear Before Shopping For It

 It’s easy to get caught up in wanting a certain bait, rod, or brand after seeing it on social media or TV, BUT it’s imperative that you understand why first.
-Changing conditions, means changing situations, presentions and gear and being able to effectively choose the right gear in your situation will only help you make a better decision not only on the ice but in the store.
+Changing conditions means changing situations, presentations, and gear and being able to effectively choose the right gear in your situation will help you make better decisions not only on the ice but also in the store.
 The more you know the farther your dollar can go.

 Ice Fishing Panfish Shopping List